Airless Spray Equipment

 If a pump has a ratio of 10:1, it means that the surface area of the air motor piston is 10 x greater than the paint piston surface area.

-• It is important to understand the basics of ratio on an airless machine
+2. It is essential to understand the basics of ratios on an airless machine.

 Piston Pump